victorfleury/blog/content/now.md

 So right now I am :

 - A happy dad of two wonderful girls !
-- Sharing my life with and amazing partner !
+- Sharing my life with an amazing partner !
 - Living in :canada:, Montreal QC
 - Working as Lead Pipeline Developer at [RodeoFx](https:www.rodeofx.com)
 - Learning Golang and Rust.